It's time for Power Query Challenge 4! This one is a tricky little challenge with creating a header row - but from different rows in the data set.

 Sample data for Power Query Challenge 4

-Let's be honest, this isn't simple or it wouldn't be a challenge, but we're going to try and keep it simpler by focussing on just the header row issue.
+Let's be honest, this isn't simple or it wouldn't be a challenge, but we're going to try and keep it simpler by focusing on just the header row issue.
 (We're going to skip the whole combine files stuff, and just use some pre-formatted Excel tables that exhibit the problem.)

 To build and test your solution I'm providing a file with two different data tables (Admin and Sales) and a query called "MakeMyHeaders" that just refers to the Admin data set right now: